 The Exercise Physiology Research Laboratory is located at the David Geffen School of Medicine on the main (Westwood) UCLA campus.
-The research facilities comprise three separate but closely adjacent spaces (totaling over 2,600ft2) on the southern part of campus in the Center for Health Sciences building across from the world-renowned Ronald Reagan UCLA Hospital. he EPRL comprises: two clinical laboratories and an applied-translational exercise physiology laboratory – called UC Fit – and includes exam rooms for recruitment activity and for study visits as well as a lab for human health and performance assessments; a Pulmonary Function lab and Quality Assurance and Centralized Over Read Center for Spirometry; and adjacent wet lab for blood, tissue and sputum biospecimen sampling and preparation.
+The research facilities comprise three separate but closely adjacent spaces (totaling over 2,600ft2) on the southern part of campus in the Center for Health Sciences building across from the world-renowned Ronald Reagan UCLA Hospital.
+The AEPRL comprises: two clinical laboratories and an applied-translational exercise physiology laboratory – called UC Fit – and includes exam rooms for recruitment activity and for study visits as well as a lab for human health and performance assessments; a Pulmonary Function lab and Quality Assurance and Centralized Over Read Center for Spirometry; and adjacent wet lab for blood, tissue and sputum biospecimen sampling and preparation.
 Indwelling catheters and biopsy procedures along with comprehensive exercise testing and training can all be performed in these laboratories.
 There are private offices for participant encounters and/or private telephone and face-to-face interviews.
 All laboratory staff are certified by the American College of Sports Medicine (ACSM) for exercise testing.

 The Pulmonary Function Research Laboratory is in close proximity to the Clinical and Translational Research Laboratory (CTRL) operated under the auspices of the Clinical and Translational Science Institute (CTSI).
 This laboratory specializes in COPD research and houses a variety of spirometers, a body plethysmograph and equipment for measuring diffusing capacity and facilities for subject encounters, interviews, blood sampling and, potentially, muscle biopsies.